elifiner/minitop/README.md

 - **⌘T** - Stay on top of other windows
 - **Recent URLs** - Quick access to browsing history
 - **Auto-save** - Remembers your last site and preferences

-## Perfect For

-Gmail, Slack, Google Keep, dashboards, timers, or any web tool you want always visible.

 ## Troubleshooting